 1.5.
 Does your medical school curriculum address the respiratory health effects of climate change and air pollution?
+3 This topic was explored in depth by the core curriculum.
 2 This topic was briefly covered in the core curriculum.
 1 This topic was covered in elective coursework.
 0 This topic was not covered.

-Score explanation: At SCBMCH, in the third-year core curriculum a lecture is dedicated to air pollution and its impact on respiratory health.
+Score explanation: At SCBMCH, in the third year core curriculum a lecture is dedicated to air pollution and impact on respiratory health.
 Climate change was briefly integrated into this lecture in the form of indices of thermal comfort zones and how global warming is distorting these.
-Mitigation measures to reduce the burden of air pollution were discussed.

-In the fourth-year core curriculum in Internal Medicine, a disease-wise approach was taken and they briefly discussed environmental hazards, toxins and pollution as causes of diseases like COPD, related ailments and cancer.
+Mitigation measures to reduce the border of air pollution were discussed.
+In the fourth year core curriculum, in internal medicine, a disease wise approach was taken and they briefly discussed environmental hazards, toxins, and pollution as causes of diseases like COPD ,related ailments and cancer.

 1.6.
-Does your medical school curriculum address the cardiovascular health effects of climate change, including increased heat?

-Score explanation: At SCBMCH, in the first year of medical school under the physiology core curriculum competency (PY11.8) cardio-respiratory changes in exercise (isometric and isotonic) were discussed and the cardiorespiratory changes in resting state and various environmental conditions (heat & cold) were compared.
-An entire lecture was taken for the PY11.8 in which the cardiovascular, as well as respiratory health effects of climate change were explored in depth.
-Again under competency PY5.9, the effects of increased environmental temperature on heart rate & cardiac output were discussed.
-In addition, the increased risk of cardiovascular ailments like heart attack and worsening angina due to constriction of blood vessels in cold environments was briefly described.
+Does your medical school curriculum address the cardiovascular health effects of climate change, including increased heat 3 This topic was explored in depth by the core curriculum.
+2 This topic was briefly covered in the core curriculum.
+1 This topic was covered in elective coursework.
+0 This topic was not covered.
+Score explanation: At SCBMCH in the first year of medical School under the physiologic core curriculum competency PY 11.8 cardiorespiratory changes in exercise, both isometric and curriculum competency PY 11.8 cardiorespiratory changes in exercise, both isometric and discussed and cardiorespiratory changes, interesting state and various environmental conditions such as heat and cold, compared and lecture was taken for the PY 11.8 in which the cardiovascular as well as the respiratory health effects of climate change where exploded in depth again under competency PY 5.9.
+The effects of increased environmental temperature and heart rate cardiac output discussed in addition, increased risk of cardiovascular joined due to construction of blood vessels in cold environment was briefly described.